 This beetroot cake is dense and moist, it also doesn’t rise so you don’t need to add a raising agent.
 However, a small amount of baking powder does seem to help with the flavour.

 I use a trusty 20cm cake tin to bake it but you could just as easily make it in a loaf form.
-I like the fact that there is no creaming as you’re not trying to introduce air into the mixture and if you don’t have a stand mixer or hand whisk you can make this cake with ease.
+There’s no creaming involved as you’re not trying to introduce air into the mixture and if you don’t have a stand mixer or hand whisk, you can make this cake with ease.

 - 150g caster sugar